The kind of beekeeper you decide to be, will influence the beekeeping

 then at that point you may decide to wear less protective clothing - but

 Beekeeping equipment can be very expensive, and the cost can be off putting.
 Think carefully before you invest, and shop around.
+If you are thinking of buying used beekeeping equipment, then be careful in selection and how you clean it.

 Here are some things you might need: